 For this tutorial, I'm going to use an email presentation that I created in Google Slides:

-The sample presentation in this tutorial is made using the Fox Google Slides Template.
-Here's a closer look at the template:
+The sample presentation in this tutorial is made using the Fox Google Slides Template (no longer available).

 Discover more great Google Slides presentation templates from GraphicRiver.
 You can browse through this curated selection of the best to find the perfect design for your next presentation: